shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-10-29-Getting-Started-With-Python3-And-PyCharm-On-Ubuntu-18.04.md

 ---
 layout: single
 title: 'Getting Started with Python3 and PyCharm on Ubuntu 18.04'
-description: 'This post explains how to create a virtual environment for Python development as well as how to open a Python project folder using PyCharm.
-As a bonus I have included a step below that explains how to install Jupyter Notebook.'
+description: 'This post explains how to get started with Python3 by creating a virtual environment as well as how to open a Python project folder using PyCharm on Ubuntu 18.04.
+It also includes a "bonus" step below that explains how to install Jupyter Notebook to a Python virtual environment.'
 date: '2019-10-29'
 classes: wide